theuncoolgirl/cntxt-clothing/README.md

   - Write about auth flow (179)
 - Reselect (memoization)
 - styled-components
+- Utilize netlify cli to run dev server for Stripe Integration
 - Firebase + Authentication Flow
   - Leveraging firebase for db and authentication.
   - Separate utils folder to provide a layer of separation between authentication library and app; contain where app is interacting with underlying service so that it is more easily adaptable to future changes in the service or the app